Funding guide for

 Venture capital firms are professionally managed funds, backed by individual or institutional investors.
 These funds can carry up to £500 million in disposable investment money and are only interested in highly scalable, global businesses with a strong team and good traction.
 They typically invest in fast-growing companies with a low starting valuation, hoping to later sell them at a significant profit.

 VC investments usually range from £1 million – £100 million and they offer expertise and mentoring alongside capital.
-However, if you’re not willing to compromise and give them control over your business, this may not be your best option.
+However, if you’re not willing to compromise and give them full control over your business, this may not be your best option.

 7. INITIAL COIN OFFERING (ICO)

-ICO is a type of crowdfunding that`s used by blockchain and crypto companies.
+ICO is a type of crowdfunding that is used by blockchain and crypto companies.
 To raise capital, they launch a new cryptocurrency, which they offer in exchange for an established one, such as Bitcoin or Ethereum, or for cash.
 The investors buy the new cryptocurrency hoping that its value will increase in the future, if the company becomes successful.
 The most popular ICO platform is Ethereum.

 Compared to IPOs (initial public offerings), ICOs are decentralised and less bureaucratic, but they also carry more risk for the investors due to lack of regulations and direct link between the company`s success and the token value.